When I was 15 years old I had a curious dream that shaped much of my life.

 If you have spent your life pursuing materialistic wealth, egotistical respect and a life of physical pleasures, then death will be very painful for you.
 You’ll have to give all that up.

-If you’ve spent your life pursuing your passions of art, music and finding your personal meaning, then you’ve tasted life beyond its physical external qualities which death can’t take away.
+If you’ve spent your life pursuing your passions for art, music and finding your personal meaning, then you’ve tasted life beyond its physical external qualities which death can’t take away.

 And if you’ve truly tasted something beyond your individual sense of self, if you’ve become in tune with your soul, then death is not fearsome at all.
 You know that death is an external illusion; it is the background that is the contrast to life’s foreground.